zkMIPS/semaphore-gnark-11/README.md

 # Guide to the Semaphore Merkle Tree Batcher MPC Contribution Ceremony

 This tool allows users to run an MPC ceremony for generating the proving and verifying keys for the Groth16 protocol as presented in [BGM17](https://eprint.iacr.org/2017/1050.pdf).
-We removed the beacon contribution since it was proved in [KMSV21](https://eprint.iacr.org/2021/219.pdf) that the security of the generated SRS still holds without it.
+It does not include the beacon contribution since it was proved in [KMSV21](https://eprint.iacr.org/2021/219.pdf) that the security of the generated SRS still holds without it.

 ## Semaphore Merkle Tree Batcher (SMTB)